Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many fewer toy cars does Chandler have than Joey?

 ### Answer interpretation
     The answer is the difference in value of toy cars owned by Chandler with respect to Joey.

 ## Data extraction

 ### Sentence 1
     toy cars owned by Joey = 13
     toy cars owned by Joey + 13

 ### Sentence 2
     toy cars owned by Chandler = 6 toy cars owned by Chandler + 6

 ## Correct response
     14 toy cars

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Marc has 10 apples.
     He throws 2 apples away.
     He gives 2 apples to Jim.
     Marc gives 3 apples to Julia.
     How many apples does Marc have now?

 ## Digested problem
     Marc  	has   	10    	apples	.
     NNP   	VBZ   	CD    	NNS   	.